 The more precise criteria you use for the identification of your target audience, the better.
 Age, occupation, education, cultural and religious backgrounds, geography, computer literacy, and many other factors can be used to identify a group of users you want to target in your test.
 The audience should be relevant to the tested product.
 For example, if you are testing a car-sharing app, elderly car owners in rural locations might not be your target audience while millennials working in creative industries and living in big urban settings may fit better.

-According to a number of recent studies, we recommend to invite to participate for qualitative research - 5 people, for quantitative - 20, for eye-tracking and facial coding - 40.
+According to a number of recent studies, we recommend inviting you to participate in qualitative research - 5 people, for quantitative - 20, for eye-tracking, and facial coding - 40.
 If you have enough time and resources to conduct testing, you can invite more people.
 The bigger the sample size, the more precise are the results and the higher are chances to identify minor interface issues which prevent users from effective interaction with it.

 Clear objectives lead to clear and measurable results.
 It means that in order to see how users interact with the application you need to ask them to perform particular tasks.
 You can’t just ask them to download the application and start using it.
 In this case, their experience will be too unpredictable and chaotic to be measured effectively.
 A task, set within a usability test, should be precise, actionable and shouldn’t contain any hints, which can facilitate its performance (and thus distort the results of the test by imposing certain logic of behavior on users).